 We make highly complex electronic components and, accordingly, there is a risk that defects may occur in any of our products.
 Such defects can give rise to significant costs, including expenses relating to recalling products, replacing defective items, writing down defective inventory and loss of potential sales.
 In addition, the occurrence of such defects may give rise to product liability and warranty claims, including liability for damages caused by such defects.
 If we release defective products into the market, our reputation could suffer and we may lose sales opportunities and incur liability for damages.
 Moreover, since the cost of replacing defective semiconductor devices is often much higher than the value of the devices themselves, we may at times face damage claims from customers in excess of the amounts they pay us for our products, including consequential damages.
 We also face exposure to potential liability resulting from the fact that our customers typically integrate the semiconductors we sell into numerous consumer products, which are then sold into the marketplace.
 We are exposed to product liability claims if our semiconductors or the consumer products based on them malfunction and result in personal injury or death.
 We may be named in product liability claims even if there is no evidence that our products caused the damage in question, and such claims could result in significant costs and expenses relating to attorneys' fees and damages.
 In addition, our customers may recall their products if they prove to be defective or make compensatory payments in accordance with industry or business practice or in order to maintain good customer relationships.
-If such a recall or payment is caused by a defect in one of our products, our customers may seek to recover all or a portion of their losses from us.
-If any of these risks materialize, our reputation would be harmed and there could be a material adverse effect on our business, financial condition and results of operations.
+If such a recall or payment is caused by a defect in one of our business, financial condition and results of operations.